Last updated 24 February 2021

 Crocosaurus Cove provides loads of educational information about crocodiles.
 I found out when in the water, a crocodile’s tail can propel them forwards at 15 kph over short distances – twice the speed of an Olympic swimmer.
 And crocodiles have salivary glands on their tongue that help them get rid of excess salt – so they can better tolerate salty water than their cousins the alligators who don’t have these salt glands and are confined to freshwater.

 The handlers at the feeding shows provide interactive information about crocs.
-And I know this is not how crocs would ‘naturally’ live in the wild, but because they have been problematic, they are no longer in the wild.
-I don’t want to turn this into a debate about whether you should or shouldn’t go.
-I chose to go and I found the experience fascinating and informative.
+I know this is not how crocs would ‘naturally’ live in the wild, but because they have been problematic, they’re no longer in the wild.

 Wendell all 800kg of him reaching out for a treat at the show at Crocosaurus Cove in Darwin